ll0ruc/DivSR/README.md

 # DivSR

-This is our Tensorflow implementation for Leave No One Behind: Enhancing Diversity While Maintaining Accuracy in Social Recommendation
+This is our Tensorflow implementation for Leave No One Behind: Enhancing Diversity While Maintaining Accuracy in Social Recommendation (accepted in [DASFAA2025](https://dasfaa2025.github.io/)).

 # Requirements
 Environments: